 What is a CMDB?

-A CMDB is a central database that contains all the relevant information about the IT infrastructure’s hardware and software components, which are used by IT services.
+A Configuration Management Database is a central database that contains all the relevant information about the IT infrastructure’s hardware and software components, which are used by IT services.
 Such components include, not only servers, software, and network connections, but also information about location and users, as well as licences and guarantees.

 The CMDB shows the relationship between the components, providing an overview of the interrelationships and dependencies between all components, as well as making it possible to view them from different angles.

-The advantage is clear: even if individual devices are widely dispersed and the associated data comes from a large array of sources, a CMDB can be used to manage them all in one place.
+The advantage: even if individual devices are widely dispersed and the associated data comes from a large array of sources, a CMDB can be used to manage them all in one place.

 Where does the term "CMDB" come from?

-In 1989, the Information Technology Infrastructure Library was developed on behalf of the British government.
-This work, called ITIL for short, describes the ideal processes in IT.
+In 1989, the Information Technology Infrastructure Library (ITIL) was developed on behalf of the British government.
+This work describes the ideal processes in IT.
 It is a guide for the organisation of information technology and a collection of best practices in IT operations.
 The term Configuration Management Database also comes from this work.

 Configuration Items as Data Sets of a CMDB

-The individual components of a CMDB are stored in Configuration Items (CIs).
-However, the term “configuration” is a little misleading in this context, since these are not concrete configurations of real devices.
-Rather, the term in this context stands for the representation of the mutual dependencies of the stored objects.
+The term "configuration" is somewhat misleading here.
+We are not talking about real configurations of real devices.
+Rather, the term stands for the representation of the mutual dependencies of the stored objects.

 The advantage of this approach is the huge variety of information that we can store centrally.
 This enables us not only to simply record information, but also to display relationships and dependencies between the respective CIs.

-IT documentation and CMDB – are there differences?
+IT asset managment and CMDB – are there differences?

-The biggest difference between CMDB and IT documentation lies in the sources of information, data storage and the presentation of the actual and target state of the IT infrastructure.
+The biggest difference between CMDB and IT asset management lies in the sources of information, data storage and the presentation of the actual and target state of the IT infrastructure.

 IT documentation deals exclusively with the ACTUAL state of the infrastructure; the documentation and representation of relationships and dependencies is very limited.
 This is the CMDB’s strength, as it can map these relationships with the accuracy of a pinpoint.
 It links both physical and logical connections between the CIs and thus provides a complete overview of the IT infrastructure.
 In addition, it can also display the (target) states of objects, which physically speaking, are not yet in the company.